Bukayo Saka: Early career

-2019–20: Breakthrough and FA Cup win
+2019–2020: Breakthrough and FA Cup win

-Saka scored his first goal on 19 September, curling a fine effort from long range into the corner away to German side Eintracht Frankfurt in the Europa League.
+Saka scored his first goal on 19 September, curling a fine effort from long range into the corner away to German team Eintracht Frankfurt in the Europa League.
 He finished the match with two assists also to his name in a 3–0 win.
 Saka was rewarded for his efforts in Germany with his first Premier League start, in a 3–2 home win over Aston Villa.
 He then registered an assist for Pierre-Emerick Aubameyang, setting up Arsenal's equaliser in a 1–1 draw at Old Trafford against Manchester United.

 Following injuries to Sead Kolašinac and Kieran Tierney, Saka began to establish himself as a regular in the Arsenal first team at left-back.
-On 27 January 2020, he scored the opening goal in Arsenal's 2–1 FA Cup fourth round victory at AFC Bournemouth after finishing a 22-pass move, as well as assisting the second goal, scored by Eddie Nketiah.
+On 27 January 2020, he scored the opening goal in Arsenal's 2–1 FA Cup fourth-round victory at AFC Bournemouth after finishing a 22-pass move.
+He also assisted the second goal, which was scored by Eddie Nketiah.
 The goal was later voted goal of the round by BBC Sport.
 After a two-week mid-season break, Saka marked his return to action at home to Newcastle United with an assist for Nicolas Pépé's goal.
-He then set up Alexandre Lacazette for his ninth assist of the season in a 1–0 win at Olympiacos in the Europa League.
+He then set up Alexandre Lacazette for his ninth assist of the season in a 1–0 win away to Olympiacos in the Europa League.
 He then hit double figures for assists that season after crossing in for Nketiah in a thrilling 3–2 home win against Everton.
-Additional strong performances against Portsmouth and West Ham United further strengthened his grip in the first team.

 On 1 July 2020, Saka signed a new long-term contract with Arsenal.
 Head coach Mikel Arteta praised Saka and said: "I think he represents every value that this football club stands for.
 He has come through the academy, and earned his respect with hard work and accountability and you can see the progression that he is having as a player but as well as a person."
-On 4 July 2020 he scored his first Premier League goal for the club against Wolverhampton Wanderers, with a half volley beating goalkeeper Rui Patrício, in a 2–0 win.
-He was an unused substitute as Arsenal defeated Chelsea 2–1 to win their 14th FA Cup.
+On 4 July 2020, he scored his first Premier League goal for the club against Wolverhampton Wanderers, with a half volley beating goalkeeper Rui Patrício, in a 2–0 win.
+He was an unused substitute as Arsenal beat Chelsea 2–1 to win their 14th FA Cup.
 He came third in the vote for the Arsenal Player of the Season award in the 2019–20 season.